RESOTEC-inrae/Interaction_homme-nature_Flickr/README.md

 # Stage Grandmaison Roland

-This code allow to link photos taken from a social network (Here Flickr) and the various informations about the vegetation and the condition (elevation,accessibility...) when they were taken.
+This ReadME and the code will be finished by the end of the internship (22 of Septembre 2026) This code allow to link photos taken from a social network (Here Flickr) and the various informations about the vegetation and the condition (elevation,accessibility...) when they were taken.